jrawbits/VE-Installer/ReadMe.md

 [currentR]: https://cran.r-project.org "Download and Install R"

-The scripting is driven by scripts for GNU bash, but the substantive work is done in R scripts that can be run interactively in R.  Just `setwd()` to the "build" subfolder and source the scripts, or go to the build directory and run Rscript in Powershell or Windows CMD).
+The scripting is driven by scripts for GNU bash, but the substantive work is done in R scripts that can be run interactively in R or using Rscript.
+Just `setwd()` to the "build" subfolder and source the scripts, or go to the build directory and run Rscript in Powershell or Windows CMD.

 You can also initiate an [RStudio][getRstudio] project at the root of the installer directories (where this ReadMe.md file lives) and run the scripts from within RStudio.
 The self-contained VisionEval installation that results from this installer includes "VisionEval.Rproj" which you can double-click to interact with the end-user VisionEval environment.